AckerlyXu/heima/articles/hdinsight/hdinsight-release-notes-archive.md

 Hortonworks has published a detailed breakdown of Hive query performance enhancements with Tez as delivered in standard benchmarks.
 For details, see [Benchmarking Apache Hive 13 for Enterprise Hadoop](http://hortonworks.com/blog/benchmarking-apache-hive-13-enterprise-hadoop/).

-For more details about using Hive with Tez, see [Hive on Tez](https://cwiki.apache.org/confluence/display/Hive/Hive+on+Tez).
+For more information, see [Hive on Tez](https://cwiki.apache.org/confluence/display/Hive/Hive+on+Tez).

 ### Global availability
 With the release of HDInsight on Hadoop 2.2, Microsoft has made HDInsight available in all major geographies where Azure is available.
 Specifically, the west Europe and southeast Asia datacenters have been brought online.
 This enables customers to locate clusters in a datacenter that is close and potentially in a zone of similar compliance requirements.